-A university-based information resource focusing on economic access issues around menstrual products and education, and on the organizations and entrepreneurs worldwide that work to meet those needs in their local communities.
+IMHER is a university-based information resource focusing on economic access issues around menstrual products and education, and on the organizations and entrepreneurs worldwide who work to meet those needs in their local communities.

 The Washington Post calls IMHER “a comprehensive clearinghouse for people interested in the issue — whether they hope to reduce menstruation taboos, come up with new solutions for menstrual equity, or just learn more about menstrual health around the world…The website gathers information on menstrual health education and products and innovations designed to address these challenges.
 Highlights include a database of research studies related to menstrual health management and a thoughtful roundup of settled issues and ongoing debates in the field.”
 (April 13, 2019)

 A Selection of IMHER Resources to Explore

 - Review acronyms and technical terms that are commonly used in global MHM

 - Refer to upcoming MHM events, webinars, and deadlines on the IMHER calendar

 - See a summary of key debates and (somewhat) settled issues pertaining to MHM

 - Read this analysis of the challenges associated with distributing menstrual products in low-income contexts.

 - Search the IMHER database of organizations that distribute menstrual products